 A monthly paid employee opts for the 50/50 section on 29 June (after the June payroll has closed).
 The payroll should be amended to show the employee in the 50/50 section from the July pay period.

-Movements between sections are unique to each job unless a single employment relationship exists in which case movements will apply across all of the jobs in that relationship.
+Movements between sections are unique to each job unless a single employment relationship exists, in which case movements will apply across all of the jobs in that relationship.

 Example 4: 50/50 and multiple employments